-Obtain your visa in advance of traveling to Gabon from the Embassy of Gabon, 2034 20th Street NW, Washington, DC 20009, (202)-797-1000, firstname.lastname@example.org, or the Consulate of Gabon, 22 East 42nd Street, Suite 519, New York, NY 10168, (212) 683-7371, ConsulatGabon@aol.com.
-Visit the Embassy of Gabon’s website for the most current visa information.
 Short-term visitors to Gabon are permitted to stay for up to 90 days.
-U.S. citizens with a residence permit (carte de sejour) must obtain exit visas from the Direction Générale à la Documentation et l’Immigration (DGDI), before departing Gabon.
+U.S. citizens with a residence permit (carte de sejour) must obtain an exit visa from the Direction Générale à la Documentation et l’Immigration (DGDI), before departing Gabon.
+The application process for an exit visa can take days or weeks which may make emergency travel difficult.

 Travelers coming to Gabon from countries without a Gabonese embassy can apply for a visa online via Gabon’s “E-Visa” program.
 Applications submitted online are processed by the DGDI, and the visa is issued at Libreville International Airport upon arrival.
-Access to the online application site is not dependable, however, and there have been reports of difficulty in paying the fee required on arrival, due to the lack of access to local funds or ATMs at the security check point in the airport.
-Payment is only accepted in Euros or Central African Francs (XAF).
-The cost is 70 EUR or 45,000 XAF for a one- to three-month single-entry visa, or 185 EUR or 120,000 XAF for a six-month, multiple-entry visa.
-A 30 EUR processing fee must also be paid for either visa.
+Access to the online application site can be spotty, however, and there have been reports of difficulty in paying the fee required on arrival, due to the lack of access to local funds or ATMs at the security check point in the airport.
+For additional information about the “E-Visa” program, visit the Immigration Gabon website.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Gabon.